Types of Car Insurance Coverage

 Provides the same standard coverages as a traditional policy but applies specifically to rental vehicles.
 For most drivers, it supplements their standard car insurance coverage.

-Policies typically last six months, with renewal options available, though some insurers offer one-year terms.
-After purchasing, you can create an online profile or use the insurer’s app to manage payments, adjust coverage or file claims.
+Auto insurance coverage typically lasts six months with renewal options, though some insurers offer annual terms.
+After purchasing a car insurance policy, you can manage it online or through mobile apps to make payments, adjust coverage, or file claims.

 How Do Car Insurance Claims Work?